Biden transition team denies outgoing acting defense secretary transitional office space - KESQ

 The Biden transition team has declined to give outgoing acting Defense Secretary Christopher Miller office space and resources for his transition out of the role, according to a Biden transition official.

-In the past it has been a courtesy to provide transitioning office space and resources to departing secretaries of defense.
+It is typically a courtesy to provide transitioning office space and resources to departing secretaries of defense, and the decision reflects the extraordinary bitterness of the presidential transition.

 “Given Mr. Miller’s acting capacity in that role, as well as reduced staffing and occupation of the Pentagon and auxiliary offices during Covid-19, we deemed it appropriate not to extend that perk in this instance,” the official said.
 Miller was named acting secretary on November 9.